 Energy vampires suck the lifeblood — and productivity — from your team by making it impossible for anyone to feel good about the work they’re doing.
 Sometimes, they’ll even actively make sure that their negative predictions come true by blocking positive action.

-You can put a stake in the heart of this kind of behavior by a direct report in a few different ways:
+You can redirect this kind of behavior in a few different ways:

 - – Get curious.
-Sometimes, there’s a reason for negative energy — and your direct reports are waiting for you to figure out why.
-Instead of guessing, why not ask questions?
-Without being accusatory, ask your employee why they feel that things can’t be accomplished or what resources they feel they need in order to do things differently.
-It could be that your employee is frustrated and unsure of how to ask for what they need to be successful; by asking questions and getting curious, you may find out that there are different ways to run the team or missing resources that can be acquired to diffuse the situation.
+Sometimes there’s a reason for negative energy — and your direct reports want you to figure out why.
+Instead of guessing, ask the employee why they feel things can’t be accomplished or what resources they need to do things differently.
+It could be they are frustrated and unsure of how to ask for what they need to be successful; by asking questions and getting curious, you may find out that there are different ways to run the team or missing resources that can be acquired to diffuse the situation.

 – Offer leadership opportunities.
 One way to break your direct report out of a negative rut is to offer responsibility.
 By giving your employee the opportunity to take the lead on a project, they may develop a new perspective.
 Leadership offers them a chance to own the project, figure out how to do things differently, and see that projects take teamwork to accomplish — and it’s possible that, by giving them the chance to lead a team to success, they may be more excited about working with the team on projects in the future.